Followers

 Back to the Merchant Navy

-After the war, Harding went back into the merchant marine and sailed and traded in the Virgin Islands.
-He even became a Danish citizen to facilitate his business prospects there.
-By 1786 Harding's war wounds had weakened him to the point where he retired, settling first in New York City.
-New York evidently sapped his resources and over the years he sank into poverty.
-In 1807 Congress awarded him a pension.
-The fighting merchantman died in Schoharie, New York in November 1814.
-Harding's talents and exploits are indicative of the young American navy and merchant marine, which played such critical roles in securing independence, peace, and prosperity for the fledgling nation.
+After the war, Harding returned to the merchant marine, sailing and trading in the Virgin Islands.
+He even became a Danish citizen to improve his business opportunities there.
+By 1786, Harding's war wounds had weakened him enough to retire, and he first settled in New York City.
+Clearly, New York drained his resources, and over time, he sank into poverty.
+In 1807, Congress granted him a pension.
+The fighting merchantman died in Schoharie, New York, in November 1814.
+Harding's talents and achievements reflect the young American navy and merchant marine, which played vital roles in securing independence, peace, and prosperity for the young nation.